Sukii/AI-Asia/README.md

 # AI-Asia

-This is a site for creating/collecting NLP datasets for Asia
+This is a site for creating/collecting NLP datasets for Asia.
+Our efforts will focus on languages threatened by globalization and jingoism.